journeyman electrician practice test

 How the Application Process Works

-• Documentation of your work experience and training hours
+• Proof of your electrical work experience and training hours

 • A government-issued photo ID

-Some states allow you to apply online, while others require you to mail in physical paperwork.
-Once approved, you’ll receive instructions on how to schedule your exam date.
+Some states allow you to apply online, while others still require paper forms to be mailed in.
+After your application is reviewed and approved, you’ll receive instructions on how to schedule your journeyman electrician exam.

 What’s on the Journeyman Electrician Exam?